-Pilar Orti runs the Virtual, Not Distant consulting firm in the UK.
-Her specialty is coaching teams through the transition of being colocated to remote.
+PILAR ORTI runs the Virtual not Distant consulting firm in the U.K. Her specialty is coaching teams through the transition of going remote.

 - Find opportunities to talk to each other.

 - Find ways to be spontaneous and make space for informal learning.

 - Focus on hiring the right people.
 Make sure the fit is right.

 - Set some rules for your remote team.